hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

       crossorigin="anonymous"
     />
 ```

-Now that we have all installed we can create our row with two columns in our return statment, in LandingPage.js.
-For that we have to import `Row` and `Col` components from `react-bootstrap`
+## Create components with react-bootstrap
+### Add Row and Col components

+To create these components in the `LoginPage.js` file, we only have to import them from `react-bootstrap` and add them in the return statment.

 ```javascript
 import Row from 'react-bootstrap/Row'